pfsensible/core/GENERATING_MODULES.md

 The process of writing basic pfsensible modules is hopefully greatly simplified by using the pfsensible-generate-module script.
 The basic workflow is as follows:

+* You need a test pfSense instance with ssh access enabled.
 * Navigate in the pfSense web interface to the area you want to write a module for.
 This should be a page where you can edit settings or one where you are adding an item.
 * Copy the URL of the page - you will pass it to the `--url` option of the script.